rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 but that RFC was later marked as historic by RFC 7142 because it republished a draft rather than a final version of the ISO standard, causing confusion.

-ISIS has been called the de facto standard for large service provider network backbones.
+ISIS has been called the de facto standard for a large service provider network backbones.

-The BNG Blaster is able to emulate multiple ISIS instances.
+The BNG Blaster can emulate multiple ISIS instances.
 An ISIS instance is a virtual ISIS node with one or more network interfaces attached.
 Such a node behaves like a "real router" including database synchronization and flooding.
 Every instance generates a ``self`` originated LSP describing the